Wednesday Sector Leaders: Services, Financial

-In afternoon trading on Wednesday, Services stocks are the best performing sector, up 3.8%.
-Within that group, Match Group Inc (Symbol: MTCH) and Caesars Entertainment Inc (Symbol: CZR) are two of the day's stand-outs, showing a gain of 13.4% and 11.5%, respectively.
-Among the largest ETFs, one ETF closely following services stocks is the iShares U.S. Consumer Services ETF (Symbol: IYC), which is up 3.1% on the day, and down 16.63% year-to-date.
-Match Group Inc, meanwhile, is down 24.79% year-to-date, and Caesars Entertainment Inc, is down 16.27% year-to-date.
-CZR makes up approximately 0.3% of the underlying holdings of IYC.
+The best performing sector as of midday Wednesday is the Services sector, up 1.2%.
+Within that group, Las Vegas Sands Corp (Symbol: LVS) and Wynn Resorts Ltd (Symbol: WYNN) are two of the day's stand-outs, showing a gain of 7.4% and 5.2%, respectively.
+Among the largest ETFs, one ETF closely following services stocks is the iShares U.S. Consumer Services ETF (Symbol: IYC), which is up 1.5% on the day, and down 15.39% year-to-date.
+Las Vegas Sands Corp, meanwhile, is down 6.80% year-to-date, and Wynn Resorts Ltd, is down 13.97% year-to-date.
+Combined, LVS and WYNN make up approximately 0.4% of the underlying holdings of IYC.

-The next best performing sector is the Financial sector, higher by 3.3%.
-Among large Financial stocks, Signature Bank (Symbol: SBNY) and Bank of America Corp (Symbol: BAC) are the most notable, showing a gain of 7.1% and 6.6%, respectively.
-One ETF closely tracking Financial stocks is the Financial Select Sector SPDR ETF (XLF), which is up 4.0% in midday trading, and down 4.99% on a year-to-date basis.
-Signature Bank, meanwhile, is down 5.23% year-to-date, and Bank of America Corp, is down 7.05% year-to-date.
-Combined, SBNY and BAC make up approximately 7.7% of the underlying holdings of XLF.
+The next best performing sector is the Financial sector, up 1.1%.
+Among large Financial stocks, Signature Bank (Symbol: SBNY) and The Charles Schwab Corporation (Symbol: SCHW) are the most notable, showing a gain of 5.6% and 5.1%, respectively.
+One ETF closely tracking Financial stocks is the Financial Select Sector SPDR ETF (XLF), which is up 1.6% in midday trading, and down 2.71% on a year-to-date basis.
+Signature Bank, meanwhile, is down 3.51% year-to-date, and The Charles Schwab Corporation is up 4.17% year-to-date.
+Combined, SBNY and SCHW make up approximately 3.6% of the underlying holdings of XLF.

 Comparing these stocks and ETFs on a trailing twelve month basis, below is a relative stock price performance chart, with each of the symbols shown in a different color as labeled in the legend at the bottom: